paarkaa510/Finance_application/README.md

 information remains secure and is only accessable by you.

-Income
+Income:

 Add Income: Navigate to the "Income" section and add your income sources and extra incone if applicable.

-Savings
+Savings:

 Add Savings: Go to the "Savings" section and input your amount into the savings column.

-Goals
+Goals:

 Define Goals: In the "Goals" section,you can set the name of your Goal, the target amount, the current amount you have to put towards the goal and the target date.

-Charts and Graphs
+Charts and Graphs:

 The cahrts and graphs alow you to visualize and compare information imputed from each category.